Median arcuate ligament syndrome

 Contrast enhanced arterial phase CT scan of upper abdomen demonstrate

-- Severe narrowing of proximal segment of coeliac axis.
+- Severe narrowing of proximal segment of celiac axis.

 - Prominent inferior pancreaticuduodenal artery, the first branch of SMA.

-- Opacification of coeliac axis branches, suggesting collateral flow between inferior pancreaticoduodenal artery, a branch of superior mesenteric artery, and superior pancreaticoduodenal artery, a branch of common hepatic artery.
+- Opacification of celiac axis branches, suggesting collateral flow between inferior pancreaticoduodenal artery, a branch of superior mesenteric artery, and superior pancreaticoduodenal artery, a branch of common hepatic artery.

 - A saccular aneurysm with calcified walls in proximal segment of inferior pancreaticuduodenal artery.